Bourne Valley Park

 Pre-Project Preparations August 2005 - September 2006

-Consultation findings» Summer 2005: Sarah started an initial phase of public consultation timed to get the views of young people using the Rec. during the school holidays.
+• Summer 2005: Sarah, the Project Officer, started an initial phase of public consultation timed to get the views of young people using the Rec. during the school holidays.
 She and Kate Mitchell (Poole's Bourne Valley Ranger) spent three hot sunny mid-August days talking to users (picture, locals boys discussing their ideas with Kate).

-» September 2005: an ecological survey of the freshwaters was carried out by Robert Aquilina an Environmental Quality Consultant from Bournemouth.
+• September 2005: an ecological survey of the freshwaters was carried out by Robert Aquilina, an Environmental Quality Consultant from Bournemouth.
+(A follow-up survey was carried out in 2008, both reports can be downloaded from links at the top of this page)

-» December 2005: a Project Working Group was formed comprising 14 local residents and nine others drawn from Youth, Community & Health Services, Rossmore Community College and the Dorset Police.
-The group will work together to inform and support project aims and progress, and ensure it continues to meet local needs and expectations.
+• December 2005: a Project Working Group was formed comprising 14 local residents and nine others drawn from Youth, Community & Health Services, Rossmore Community College and the Dorset Police.
+The group worked together to inform and support project aims and progress, and ensure it continued to meet local needs and expectations.

-» January 2006: a funding application for Phase II (£45,000) was made to Biffaward through the Landfill Tax Credit Scheme (LTCS), backed by letters of support from the Project Working Group.
+• January 2006: a funding application for Phase II (£45,000) was made to Biffaward through the Landfill Tax Credit Scheme (LTCS), backed by letters of support from the Project Working Group (see above.
 It was awarded 'in principle' in July 2006 and finally confirmed in April 2007.
 A previous application for LTCS funding in 2004 had been rejected.

-» Over the June half-term period a great deal of damage was done to the Pavilion building at the Rec (photo right, 6th June) and the building was demolished on the morning of 20th June for health & safety reasons.
-Discussions are still underway re best use of the area of hard standing.
+• During the May half-term period a great deal of damage was done to the Pavilion building at the Rec (photo right, 6th June) and the building was demolished on the morning of 20th June for health & safety reasons.
+Discussions are still underway re best use of the area of hard standing that has been left by the demolition.

 Public Consultation

-What local residents think - the results of our consultations in August and September 2005 are published here.
-Further informal consultation has carried on from that date to this, through regular contact with residents and users.
-We now have a database of more than 100 local people who help support the Project Officer and decision-making.
+Further informal consultation continued during the planning period, through regular contact with residents and users.
+We developed a database of more than 100 local people who helped support the Project Officer and decision-making.

 A 10-week "Planning for Real" consultation by students from Rossmore Community College, other 'pyramid' schools and the extended schools parliaments, intended to identify a sustainable and appropriate use for a refurbished Pavilion at the Rec. had to cancelled when the building was badly vandalised and subsequently demolished.

 Decent Parks?
 Decent Behaviour?
 Published in 2005 this report links the quality of parks with user behaviour.
-The authors use research involving twenty local authorities and seventy-five community representatives, with case studies, and makes interesting reading.
+It makes interesting reading and influenced some elements of project development.
+The authors use research involving twenty local authorities and seventy-five community representatives, with case studies.

 Disclaimer and copyright